 All the while, I was listening and learning, and also beginning to sense a need for a focused platform to connect women with inspiring stories and guidance, and support them in being leaders in their own lives—not just in politics but in their respective fields and in their activism toward helping women in this country achieve parity.

-So on International Women’s Day 2017, I launched this What Will It Take movement.
-In the months since then, I have been so heartened to see the revitalized energy and engagement of women everywhere raising their voices, stepping up to run for office, organizing, and speaking their truth as part of the #MeToo movement—all hopeful trends which I highlighted in a recent article I wrote for CNN: 2018 Will Be the Year of Women.
+So on International Women’s Day 2017, I launched What Will It Take Movements.
+In the years since then, I have been so heartened to see the revitalized energy and engagement of women everywhere raising their voices, stepping up to run for office, organizing, and speaking their truth as part of social justice movements like #MeToo and others—all hopeful trends that I highlighted in an article I wrote for CNN: 2018 Will Be the Year of Women.

-To help amplify this wave of women rising, What Will It Take has many exciting things in store this coming year, to create inspiring media and a series of nationwide events that will facilitate the necessary dialogue regarding how to empower and elevate women in business, politics, media, finance, and more.
-We hope to foster important conversations, uplift important issues and voices, and offer concrete resources and actions.
+To help amplify this wave of women rising, What Will It Take has many exciting things in store to create inspiring media and a series of nationwide events that will facilitate the necessary dialogue regarding how to empower and elevate women in business, politics, media, finance, sports, and more.
+We aim to foster important conversations, uplift important issues and voices, and offer concrete resources and actions.
 Sign up to our mailing list to keep informed about events near you and for more ways you can get involved!

 This What Will It Take platform will be evolving based on input from you on what you need most.
 I look forward to hearing from you about what you care about and what would help you to better support women leaders, or to be one yourself.
 Because the need is timely and urgent.
 There are so many serious problems we face in the world, and we need women’s voices, visions, and perspectives in order to arrive at the best solutions.
 My ultimate wish is to use this platform to amplify the collective energy and power of the many voices and organizations that make up this movement in the most impactful way that I can.
 I thank you for your interest and look forward to being on this journey with you!